Does Your Website Run On WordPress? How To Tell

-Then WordPress came along and changed everything.
-Now, it’s becoming more and more difficult to tell blogs and websites apart.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what kind of web application is actually powering the site.
+Then WordPress came along and revolutionized web publishing.
+Now, it’s getting more and more difficult to tell blogs and websites apart.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what type of web application is actually powering the site.

-For website owners, understanding the difference between a CMS application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that the majority of website owners care most about, like web development costs, ease of use, ability to maintain the site up-to-date, managing web content, etc.
+For many website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to maintain the site up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking website, but for a fraction of the cost of getting site “A” above.
+B) The same eye-catching, professional-looking website, but at a cost that is significantly less than the cost of getting site ”A”.

-If you chose website “B”, then you need to know more about the benefits of using WordPress, why WordPress can give you an attractive, professional-looking and fully functional website that could cost far less to build than websites built using other web development tools … and how to tell the two apart!
+If you picked web site “B”, then you need to know more about the benefits of using WordPress, why WordPress can provide you with an eye-catching website that will typically turn out to be much less expensive to build than websites which use website-building software … and how to tell these two types apart!

 WordPress is the world’s most popular online publishing platform and content management system (CMS).
-It is a powerful and easy-to-use content management tool suitable for local businesses.
+It is a budget-friendly content management application suitable for small, medium and even large businesses.

-Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a beginner with no technical skills to use and manage, and offers a range of helpful add-ons that make your web presence highly effective in terms of getting your content published, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, scalability, etc.
+Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a beginner with no technical knowledge to use, yet it offers many helpful functions that make your web site more effective in terms of getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s capabilities, scalability, etc.

-And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for your business for very little cost?
+And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business for a much smaller cost?

-Do you need to know if your website is powered by WordPress?
-Maybe you’ve come to our site because you’ve heard or read wonderful things about WordPress, and you’re now wondering if your site runs on the WordPress software, or some other CMS application.
+Do you need to know if a website was built using WordPress?
+Maybe you’ve come to this page because you’ve heard about WordPress, and you’re now wondering if your site runs on WordPress, or some other CMS application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?